 If you receive Pension Credit, Income Support, income-based Jobseeker’s Allowance, income-related Employment and Support Allowance, Universal Credit or Support for Mortgage Interest, you might be eligible for £25 for each seven-day period of very cold weather between 1 November and 31 March.
 After each period of very cold weather in your area, you should get a payment within 14 working days.
 It’s paid into the same bank or building society account as your benefit payments.
 Find out more about the Cold Weather Payment.

 Winter Fuel Payment

-If you were born on or before 5 October 1954 you could get between £100 and £300 to help you pay your heating bills.
+If you were born on or before 5 October 1954, you could get between £100 and £300 to help you pay your heating bills.
 You usually get this Winter Fuel Payment automatically if you’re eligible and get the State Pension or another social security benefit (not Housing Benefit, Council Tax Reduction, Child Benefit or Universal Credit).
-If you’re eligible but do not get paid automatically, you will need to make a claim.
+If you’re eligible but don't get paid automatically, you'll need to make a claim.